autowarefoundation/autoware.universe/design/Map/SemanticMap/AutowareLanelet2Format.md

 ## Additional Conventions
 ### Lane length
 Original Lanelet2 format does not specify the minimum or maximum length of lane.
-However, without the limit, it is very difficult to extimate memory size and computation time using lane information.
+However, without the limit, it is very difficult to estimate memory size and computation time using lane information.
 Therefore, we set general convention that a lanelet should have length between 1m ~ 50m.

 ### No Self Crossing Lanes
 In order to make geometrical calculation of lane easier (e.g. getting drivable area, operating triangulation, etc) we set a convention that no lanes should overlap itself.
 Whenever, it overlaps itself, the lane should be separated into two different lanes with same attributes.